Image Source: Getty Images/Fred Dufour

 I've met a lot of Victoria's Secret models in the flesh, and they really do look exactly like you see in the pictures.
 They're really that tall; they really have that flawless skin, the hair you want after a visit to the salon but never end up with, and that toned-enough-for-a-six-pack but thin-enough-to-look-capital-S-skinny ab situation.
 They really don't appear to have any cellulite.

-Of course, these women have access to camera-friendly, air-brushed makeup and quality body glitter and cover-up, and I haven't seen them all in a thong, but I've seen a bunch of them wearing little to nothing up close and attended a Victoria's Secret Fashion Show.
+Of course, these women have access to camera-friendly, air-brushed makeup and quality body glitter and cover-up, and I haven't seen them all in a thong, but I've seen a bunch of them wearing little to nothing up close and attended the Victoria's Secret Fashion Shows.
 I can promise you that my body looks so different from theirs in lingerie, I might as well be another species.

 And here's the thing: I'm petite, and while I have athletic legs, I am not particularly curvy.
 What about the women who are?
 Do they want anything to do with Victoria's Secret?
 Do they feel angry at or limited by the photos of the Angels on the retailer's site?
 Do they roll their eyes at the girls on the runway or feel saddened by the lack of diversity?
 My guess is that, like me, they do.